gkarlik/expense-tracker/readme.md

-# Expense Tracker (Backend)
+# Expense Tracker (Back-end)

-Purpose of this project is to provide backend services for Expense Tracker application.
+Purpose of this project is to provide back-end services for Expense Tracker application.

 ## Running